 Before I became a dad, I thought I would be a pretty good dad.
-After all I grew up in a nice, Christian home, I read a few parenting books, and heard quite a few messages on biblical parenting.
-So I was set.
+After all I grew up in a nice, Christian home, I read parenting books, and heard quite a few conference messages and radio programs on biblical parenting.
+I was set.
 The kids I would raise would be fortunate to have me as their father.
+Right?

 Then, a funny thing happened.
 I actually became a dad for the first time.
 First came Grace, then Daniel Jr, then Emma, and finally Lily.
 I’m now a father of four and I know much less about parenting than I did before I became a parent.
 I’ve realized that there are certain things about fatherhood you can only learn until you actually become a dad.

 Here are ten:

 1) You are much less patient than you think you are.

 Oh, you think you’re a loving, patient, sweet peach of man.
 You’ll be the guy playing catch for hours and carefully instructing your son how to ride his bike.
 You’ll never get short with your kids and you’ll always know the perfect balance between discipline and love.
 Right.
 Keep dreaming, my friend.
 There’s nothing like a live child in your midst to bring out your selfishness, anger, and impatience.